 If when someone Googles you they are able to find these things, that’s great!
 For most academics, this takes time.
 And a bit of work to get it all going.

 For more guidance, I have a free training to help.
 Learn more below.

 Enroll in my free course on managing your online presence

-If you’re ready to take control of your online presence, be sure to check out my free course, “The Internet for Academics.”
+If you’re ready to take control of your online presence, take the next steps with my free course, “The Internet for Academics.”

-We’re going to talk about social media, personal academic websites, and a more in-depth look at how to started.
+Professors, researchers and scientists in 25+ countries have taken this course.
+We’re talking about social media, personal academic websites, and a more in-depth look at how to started.

 Learn how to manage your online presence in academia.
 Join the discussion by enrolling now.